Wakefield Country Day School: Notable students

 Notable students have included, for example, Leonard M. Cowherd III, who graduated from West Point, graduated third in his United States Army Armor School class at Fort Knox, and was commissioned as a U.S. Army second lieutenant.
 While stationed overseas in the Iraq War, he wrote a series of guest columns to the Culpeper Star-Exponent about his experiences and observations as a tank platoon leader.
 After exiting his tank to secure a building near Karbala's Mukhayam mosque, which had been the scene of intense fighting during a recent raid to oust the Mehdi Army insurgents who had been using the mosque as a base of operations, he received enemy sniper and rocket-propelled grenade fire and was killed.
 Subsequently, his story and correspondence were featured in the Bill Couturié documentary Last Letters Home.
 A scholarship was established in Cowherd's memory.

 Another notable student was Jacob G. Foster, who placed number one in the world on advanced placement tests in French literature, calculus, modern European history, biology, Latin, physics, and other subjects; scored a perfect 1600 on the Scholastic Aptitude Test; and became a Rhodes scholar and later a mathematical physicist and sociologist.

+Tobias Dengel, WCDS 1989, holds a BSE in Finance (Wharton) and a BSE in Systems Engineering, both from the University of Pennsylvania.
+He and his wife Lynn are major benefactors of the school.
+He founded WillowTree, Inc., which merged with a Canadian public company named TELUS International in 2023.
+He also serves as the Chair of the Thomas Jefferson Foundation Board, which manages Monticello in Charlottesville, as well as on the Board of WillowTree.